 In this post, I’ll show you how to do a sun-print on fabric!

 Cyanotype is the grandfather of the sun-printing process and one of the earliest photographic techniques ever developed.
-The printing technique was discovered around 1948, and it produces a distinctive, vibrant Prussian blue monochromatic prints.
+The printing technique was discovered around 1948, and it produces distinctive, vibrant Prussian blue monochromatic prints.

-The Cyanotype technique can apply to various organic surfaces including fabric.
-By organic, meaning any natural material such as cotton, linen, silk, canvas, wool, even leather.
+The Cyanotype technique can apply to various organic surfaces, including fabric, by organic, meaning any natural material such as cotton, linen, silk, canvas, wool, even leather.
 I like creating these sun print on fabric because the Prussian blue it produces is undoubtedly like no other.
-Here is how I produce Cyanotype on canvas tote bags.
+Here is how I make Cyanotype on canvas tote bags.

-5. Rinse the fully-exposed fabric under running water for 10-15 minutes.
+5. Rinse the fully exposed fabric under running water for 10-15 minutes.

 6. Dry and iron as needed.